+A UE shall perform validity check and report valid measurement results:

+- if the UE is supporting [FG-39-8] and measIdleValidityDuration-r18 is configured for carriers in measIdleCarrierListNR-r16 or measIdleCarrierListEUTRA-r16,

+- if the UE is supporting [FG-39-9] and measReselectionValidityDuration-r18 is configured for carriers in measReselectionCarrierListNR-r18

-A UE supporting [solution based on existing measurement] capability shall be able to report valid measurement results.
-The measurement results are considered valid if the following conditions are met:
+The measurement results are considered valid if the following conditions are met for the validity check:

-- the measurements are performed within the last [X] seconds before msg1 transmission for RRC resume/setup request, where [X] is configured by [TBD], and
+- the measurements are performed before msg1 transmission for RRC resume/setup request within the last:

+- measIdleValidityDuration-r18 seconds for carriers configured in measIdleCarrierListNR-r16 or measIdleCarrierListEUTRA-r16, and/or

+- measReselectionValidityDuration-r18 seconds for carriers configured in measReselectionCarrierListNR-r18,

 - the measurement results satisfy measurement accuracy requirement at the measurement instance.

 Otherwise, the measurement results are considered invalid.
-The UE shall not report invalid measurement results when X is configured.
+The UE shall not report invalid measurement results when measIdleValidityDuration-r18 and/or measReselectionValidityDuration-r18 is configured.

+If the measIdleValidityDuration-r18 is not configured, the UE is not required to perform validity check for carriers in measIdleCarrierListNR-r16 and measIdleCarrierListEUTRA-r16, and the UE may report measurement results given the measurement results satisfy measurement accuracy requirement at the measurement instance.

-If the [X] is not configured, UE is not required to perform validity check and the UE may report measurement results given the measurement results satisfy measurement accuracy requirement at the measurement instance.
+If the measReselectionValidityDuration-r18 is not configured, the UE is not required to perform validity check for carriers configured in measReselectionCarrierListNR-r18, and the UE may report measurement results given the measurement results satisfy measurement accuracy requirement at the measurement instance.

+RSRP, RSRQ measurements contained in the measurement reports shall meet the corresponding accuracy requirements at the measurement instance specified in the clauses 10.1.2B, 10.1.3B, 10.1.4B, 10.1.5B, 10.1.7B, 10.1.8B, 10.1.9B, 10.1.10B.